 Studies show that if the blocked arteries that cause a heart attack are reopened within a short period of time from the onset of a heart attack, patients have a better survival rate.
 As a result, leading hospitals like Missouri Baptist are focused on opening blocked arteries within 90 minutes of when a patient arrives at the ER.

 Angioplasty is the artery-opening procedure performed by cardiologists in a catheterization lab.
 The cardiologist inserts a thin wire inside the blocked artery, inflating a small balloon that pushes the clot against the artery wall, restoring blood flow.
 The time it takes from the heart attack until the cardiac catheterization is critical because heart muscle can be damaged quickly without adequate blood flow.

-We at Missouri Baptist Medical Center believe that our rural communities deserve the same level of care available to people who live near a major medical center.
+At Missouri Baptist Medical Center, we believe that our rural communities deserve the same level of care available to people who live near a major medical center.
 Because angioplasty is 90 to 95 percent effective, the Emergency Department and cardiac catheterization teams at Missouri Baptist work closely together to ensure patients are treated as quickly as possible.
 Since 2008, more than 500 patients have benefited from Heart LifeLine Alliance Program.